Helix Test Kit

 90-1119Regular price $198.00

-A Helix Test should be conducted daily on pre-vacuum sterilisers that process solid or hollow loads on a Class B cycle.
-This includes many autoclaves, which sterilise a wide variety of hollow instruments throughout the day in a busy medical practice.
+According to ADA, a Helix Test should be conducted daily on pre-vacuum sterilisers that process solid or hollow loads on a Class B cycle.
+This includes many autoclaves, which sterilise a wide variety of hollow instruments throughout the day in a busy dental practice.
 A Helix Test will ensure that every cycle you put through your autoclave is 100% sterilised, with zero chance of passing on infections to other patients.

 Best practice guaranteed

-By carrying out a Helix Test daily on your autoclave, you can rest assured that your medical practice is meeting the appropriate requirements regarding the sterilisation of instruments.
-It also means that your patients are safe from infection, and your practice can avoid horror stories.
-Having a Helix Test Kit in your medical practice ensures that patient safety is always at the forefront.
+By carrying out a Helix Test daily on your autoclave, you can rest assured that your dental practice is meeting ADA requirements regarding the sterilisation of instruments.
+It also means that your patients are safe from infection, and your practice can avoid horror stories and bad press as detailed above.
+Having a Helix Test Kit in your dental practice ensures that patient safety is always at the forefront.